ollilappalainen/koulu_ohjelmistokehityksenteknologioita/README.md

-# koulu_ohjelmistokehityksenteknologioita
-Repository for school projects in Software development technologies class.
+# Repository for exercises in Software development technologies university class

 ## Used technologies:
   * Java